Skip to content

 }

-Note that behaviour is different from Rust, where it will trigger an error, and the fact that DSLX considers this valid may change in the future.
+Note that this behavior is different from Rust, where it will trigger an error, but the fact that DSLX considers this valid may change in the future.

 Grouping Expression